rafaelvindelamor/talk-kafka-let-it-flow/README.md

 In order to run the example in `io.demo.kafka.streams.Application`, you need to first start the Kafka environment.

-To create and populate the topics used in the example, run the following scripts:
+To create and populate the topics used in the example, let's move to `scripts` folder and run the following scripts:
-- `scripts/topic-creation.sh`
+- `./topic-creation.sh`
-- `scripts/topic-filling.sh`
+- `./topic-filling.sh`

 If you want to see the output in realtime, run also the following script:
-- `scripts/topic-consume.sh`
+- `./topic-consume.sh`

 Finally, execute `io.demo.kafka.streams.Application` and you should see some events published and consumed by the previous consumer.